Parents allege children were drugged and molested at Chinese kindergarten

 - Online reaction in China has been furious, despite attempts by censors to calm it

-(CNN)A scandal of alleged child abuse at a Chinese kindergarten has rocked the country, prompting public outrage, parental soul-searching, government pledges and online censorship.
+Beijing, China (CNN)A scandal of alleged child abuse at a Chinese kindergarten has rocked the country, prompting public outrage, parental soul-searching, government pledges and online censorship.

 State-run Xinhua news agency reported that police have opened an investigation into RYB Xintiandi, a private kindergarten in Beijing, after numerous parents accused the school of drugging and molesting their children.
 Beijing's education authority confirmed the police investigation in a statement.